Alka196/Alka196/README.md

 - 👋 Hi, I’m Alka Chaudhary
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Full Stack Developer.
-- 💞️ I’m looking to collaborate on MNC's who are looking for Full Stack Developer.
+- 💞️ I’m looking to collaborate on MNC's who are looking for Frontend Developer.
 - 📫 How to reach me  .
-You can DM me here.
+You can DM me here or mail me at alkawp19@gmail.com.

 <!---
 Alka196/Alka196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.